Case Name: Farmview Event Barn, LLC v. Tony Evers

 In November 2018, the Wisconsin Department of Justice issued an opinion that state law subjects event venues available for private rental, such as wedding barns, to alcohol retail permitting requirements.
 WILL issued a release explaining why that conclusion is wrong.
 The result was a cloud of uncertainty about how the law will be enforced.

 In January 2019, we sued in state court on behalf of two wedding barns, seeking a declaratory judgment that wedding barns (and other venues that permit guests to bring their own alcohol) do not need their own liquor licenses.
+When the Department of Revenue agreed with our interpretation of the case, the judge dismissed the case as moot.
+However, he also ruled that we couldn’t name the Governor and Attorney General as parties.
+We are considering an appeal.

 Support Our Mission & Champion Liberty